dariushghasemi/kidneyInCHRIS/README.md

 - Here we tried to depict the interaction of the dosage with TSH levels for the two variants with significant interaction effect (15-Feb-23).

+- Interaction plots for the two variants have been drawn by the interactions package in R, trying to clearly showing the interaction of eGFR-variants with TSH levels by enabling to adjust inside the linear model for age, sex, nad PCs (20-Feb-23).